youtous/destr0yer-build/doc/adr/036-ipv6-dual-stack.md

 routing decision.
 The `ip rule` then redirects to the WG tunnel.

 **Caveats**:
-- Verify with `tcpdump -i wg0 port 25` that outbound SMTP actually enters the tunnel
+- Verify with `tcpdump -i wg-infra-ext port 25` that outbound SMTP actually enters the tunnel
 - If Cilium's `bpf_lxc` program makes the routing decision before iptables, this approach won't work — fall back to `DEFAULT_RELAY_HOST` in Postfix config
 - The mangle FORWARD rule needs `-o` matching the default outbound interface